-- References in this information statement to the "distribution" refer to the distribution by BD of all of Newco's issued and outstanding shares of common stock to BD shareholders as of the close of business on , which is the record date for the distribution. - References in this information statement to Newco's per share data assume a distribution ratio of shares of Newco common stock for every share of BD common stock. - References in this information statement to Newco's historical assets, liabilities, products, businesses or activities generally refer to the historical assets, liabilities, products, businesses or activities of the diabetes care business as conducted by BD prior to the completion of the separation.
+- References in this information statement to the "distribution" refer to the distribution by BD of all of Newco's issued and outstanding shares of common stock to BD shareholders as of the close of business on , which is the record date for the distribution. - References in this information statement to Newco's per share data assume a distribution ratio of every share of BD common stock. - References in this information statement to Newco's historical assets, liabilities, products, businesses or activities generally refer to the historical assets, liabilities, products, businesses or activities of the diabetes care business as conducted by BD prior to the completion of the separation.